Kensington Park

 An assessment of population growth drivers in Kensington Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Kensington Park statistical area (Lv2) was estimated at 3,007 as of Nov 2025, based on analysis of ABS population updates and new addresses validated by AreaSearch.
-This figure reflects an increase of 380 people since the 2021 Census, which reported a population of 2,627.
-The change is inferred from the resident population of 2,964 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,733 persons per square kilometer, placing Kensington Park in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 14.5% since the 2021 census exceeded that of both its SA3 area (4.9%) and the state, marking it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.
+As of Feb 2026, the estimated population of Kensington Park is around 3,007, reflecting a 14.5% increase since the 2021 Census which reported a population of 2,627.
+This increase was inferred from AreaSearch's resident population estimate of 2,964 following examination of ABS ERP data released in June 2024 and an additional two validated new addresses since the Census date.
+Kensington Park's population density is 2,733 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth exceeded both its SA3 area (4.9%) and the state level, marking it as a growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, a population increase just below the median is expected for Kensington Park (SA2), with the area projected to expand by 169 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 2.5% in total over the 17 years.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Kensington Park is expected to increase by 173 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 2.5% in total over the 17 years.

 Frequently Asked Questions - Population